Annual scholarship round 2020 – DMRC Expressions of Interest

 - We will review your EOI, considering your previous academic experience, your project proposal’s alignment to a DMRC program, and supervisor availability.
 At this stage we may let you know that the DMRC cannot support your proposal.
 In some instances, we may refer your EOI to another part of QUT, which may be better aligned.

 - If we contact you to let you know we can support your application, you will need to submit a formal application to QUT’s Online System, with your prospective supervisor’s support.
-The scholarship round is open until October 30th.
 The formal application involves two steps: A) You will need to complete another EOI – for the University this time, and you will be asked to provide your academic transcripts at this stage, for an eligibility check.
+The due date for Step 1 is 20 September 2020 (11.59 AEST).
 B) If you are deemed to be eligible for entry into the PhD, you will be asked to complete the next phase of your application.
+This is due by October 30 2020 (11.59 AEST).

 - Your formal application will be considered alongside other applicants through a competitive ranking process to determine if you will be offered a scholarship.